-In our next blog series on multi-site MES we will look at the specific challenges of rolling out an MES across multiple, global sites and how these can be overcome.
+In our next blog series on multisite MES I will look at the specific challenges of rolling out an MES across multiple, global sites and how these can be overcome.
 The total cost of ownership of a multi-site project is inevitably higher than that of a single site, but there are many benefits and, overall, the total enterprise cost will be lower than separate projects.

 This blog will consider the following challenges of multi-site MES: